K – O

 Keyuan, Zou.
 Law of the Sea Issues Between the United States and East Asian States.
 Ocean Development & International Law; Vol.39, No.1, Jan 2008, pg.69-93.

-Keuan, Zou.
+Keyuan, Zou.
 Maritime Boundary Delimitation in the Gulf of Tonkin.
-Ocean Development & International Law, 1999.
+Ocean Development & International Law, Volume 30, Issue 3, September 1999, pages 235-254.

 Keyuan, Zou.
 Seeking Effectiveness for the Crackdown of Piracy at Sea.
 Journal of International Affairs; Vol.59, No.1, Fall 2005, pg.117.